 You won’t have to spend your whole dinner party paying attention to what you’re cooking.
 You can simply take out what you have made before and either serve it straight away or heat it up.

-You can even freeze some of your dishes so that they can keep for days or even weeks, and you can defrost them when you’re ready to serve them.
+You can even freeze some of your dishes so that they can be kept for days or even weeks, and you can defrost them when you’re ready to serve them.

 Get Your Guests Involved in Serving

 Looking after your guests during your dinner party is important.
-However, if your guests are your friends, you don’t necessarily have to stand on ceremonies.
+However, if your guests are your friends, you don’t necessarily have to stand at ceremonies.

 When you host a dinner party, you don’t have to play host all night.
 There are ways to free up your time and enjoy the evening.